LEGO Co-builder: Exploring Fine-Grained Vision-Language Modeling for Multimodal LEGO Assembly Assistants: Abstract

 \section{Abstract}

 Vision-language models (VLMs) are facing the challenges of understanding and following multimodal assembly instructions, particularly when fine-grained spatial reasoning and precise object state detection are required.
 In this work, we explore \textbf{LEGO Co-builder}, a hybrid benchmark combining real-world LEGO assembly logic with programmatically generated multimodal scenes.
 The dataset captures stepwise visual states and procedural instructions, allowing controlled evaluation of instruction-following, object detection, and state detection.
 We introduce a unified framework and assess leading VLMs such as GPT-4o, Gemini, and Qwen-VL, under zero-shot and fine-tuned settings.
-Our results reveal that even advanced models like GPT-4o struggle with fine-grained assembly tasks, with a maximum F1 score of just 40.54\% on state detection, highlighting gaps in fine-grained visual understanding.
-We release the benchmark, codebase, and generation pipeline to support future research on multimodal assembly assistants grounded in real-world workflows.
+We also evaluated the framework using a reasoning-focused model, GLM-4.1-thinking.
+Our results show that while object detection achieved high performance (98.16\% with fine-tuned InstructBLIP), fine-grained scene understanding and assembly state detection remain challenging: Fine-tuned MiniGPT-v2 reached only 37.52\% F1 for identifying theme entities, and even advanced models such as GPT-4o achieved just 40.54\% F1 on state detection.
+This highlights gaps in fine-grained visual understanding among existing models.
+We release the benchmark, codebase, and generation pipeline to support future research on multimodal assembly assistants grounded in real-world workflows.\footnote{\url{https://github.com/peterhuang-coding/LEGO-Co-builder}}